iTwin/appui/README.md

 ## iTwin.js core 3.x compatibility

-AppUi 4.0 version must keep compatibility with iTwin.js core version ^3.6.0 to facilitate migration, in order to do so, a rush variant have been created.
+AppUI 4.0 version must keep compatibility with iTwin.js core version ^3.6.0 to facilitate migration, in order to do so, a rush variant have been created.

 ### Validating code for the variant